mhadidg/mhadidg.github.io/content/posts/living-coding/index.md

 When you're placed in a high-stakes, time-pressured situation, like live coding, your brain reacts exactly like it would to any other threat.
 The amygdala [gets activated].
 Cortisol levels [spike].
-Your prefrontal cortex, the part of the brain [responsible] for complex reasoning and working memory, [gets impaired].
+Your prefrontal cortex, the part of the brain [in charge of] complex reasoning and working memory, [gets impaired].
 Either mildly, moderately, or severely, depending on the individual and their baseline stress resilience.

 Working memory is the [most reliable proxy] (I know of) for fluid intelligence, your ability to reason, solve novel